fredrikaverpil/pydoc.nvim/README.md

 Fuzzy search Python standard library modules and project modules.

+> ![WARNING]
+>
+> This is being evaluated/developed as we speak.
+I'll remove this notice once a
+> 1.0.0 release has been made.

 ## Features

 - Browse and search Python standard library modules and project modules.